Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

 1. The Calculation Engine sends a `request` object to the Interpretation Engine.
 2. The Interpretation Engine sends a `response` object to the Calculation Engine.

 To generate the `response`, the Interpretation Engine must execute one of a list of known [nostr interpretation protocols](./protocols/README.md).
 For each protocol, there will be a single `governing function` which executes that protocol.
-These functions will communication with one or more nostr relays in the usual fashion.
-Beginner protocols will be limited to a single nostr event kind, but advanced protocols may request multiple event kinds.
+These "second level" functions will communication with one or more nostr relays in the usual fashion.
+Beginner protocols will be limited to a single nostr event kind per protocol, but advanced protocols may request multiple event kinds.

 ## Functions

+### Top level function

 The top-level function of the nostr Interpretation Engine is `processRequest`. `processRequest` takes the `request` object as input and outputs the `response` object, which is ready to be sent back to the Calculation Engine.